 According to Rosell and Campbell-Palmer, “Dam building is a high-cost activity and would only justify the investment in building and maintaining where resources exist to sustain a beaver territory.”1 Factors that affect dam building behavior also include watercourse width and gradient, the speed at which the water flows, the size of the watershed, the width of the valley floor, the distribution of vegetation, substrate type, riverbank characteristics, and more.

-While it’s true that ‘river beavers’ don’t create wetlands to the extent that many of the ‘pond beavers’ do, they are still important and worthy of our coexistence efforts.
+While it’s true that beavers in rivers don’t create wetlands to the extent that many of the beavers in ponds do, they are still important and worthy of our coexistence efforts.
+These distinctions are based solely on the habitat these beavers inhabit and all still represent the same species, Castor canadensis.
+Individual beavers may move back-and-forth between ponds and rivers as conditions change.

 - They fell trees which create gaps in the canopy, encourage plant growth, and prevent forest ecosystems from stagnating in older growth stages.